d3f4ult-byte/Discord-Nitro/README.md

 ## Usage:

+1. Download code as .zip

-1.Open "Discord-Nitro" .exe or .py (I recomend the .py version but .exe works just as fine
+2.Open "Discord-Nitro" .exe or .py (I recomend the .py version but .exe works just as fine

-4. All set :)
+3. All set :)

 ### 🧰 Support